 What is the Difference Between an Application Fee and an Execution Fee?

 When you apply for a passport for the first time or for a child, you must pay both an application and an execution fee.
-For adult passport renewals, only the application fee is required, as these can typically be submitted by mail, bypassing the need for an execution fee.
+For adult passport renewals, only the application fee is required, as these can typically be submitted by mail or online when meeting the requirements, bypassing the need for an execution fee.

 Payment Methods Based on Application Submission Location